evmts/tevm-monorepo/CONTRIBUTING.md

 #### JavaScript with jsdoc

-`@tevm` is written in javascript with jsdoc so it's `esm` build does not need to be built.
+`@tevm` is written in javascript with jsdoc so its `esm` build does not need to be built.
 This means any user using modern `esm` will be using the same src code in their node_modules as what is here.

 This means all tevm packages run without being built by default and the same src code is shipped to most users